-Besides the energy consumption for operation, biogas-upgrading technologies have two other major environmental issues depending on the technology: the consumption of water and chemicals and a methane slip/emission.
+Besides the energy consumption for operation, biogas-upgrading technologies have two other major environmental issues depending on the technology: the consumption of water and chemicals and methane leak/emission.

-Only the water scrubber and the amine scrubber use water - respectively 0.0004-0.004 m/Nm and 0.00003 m/Nm raw biogas.
-The chemical consumption for the water scrubber and amine mainly consist of antifoaming.
+Only the water scrubber and the amine scrubber use water - respectively 0.4-4 I/Nm3 and 0.03 I/Nm3 raw biogas.
+The chemical consumption for the water scrubber and amine mainly consists of anti-foaming.
+The removal of hydrogen sulphide requires activated carbon for both PSA, membrane separation and amine scrubbing.
+The highest reported chemical requirement of activated carbon is 0.08 grams/Nm3 of raw biogas.
 Furthermore, the amine scrubber has a demand for amine to account for the loss of amines in the process.
-During normal operation only minor amounts of amine are lost [2].
+During normal operation, only minor amounts of amine are lost [2].
+High concentrations of amines disposed to the environment may cause issues for the aquatic environment [14].
+However, the risk can be reduced or eliminated by using the right techniques.
+It is therefore not assessed to be a noteworthy environmental issue for upgrading plants.